Skip to content

 Test your transaction model

-Use test mode in the Dashboard to generate test revenue reports based on your transactions.
+Use a sandbox in the Dashboard to generate test revenue reports based on your transactions.

 Before going live, you can test the transaction model without your test transactions.
 Create rules to exclude transactions from specific customers, products, invoices, or payments.